chris408/junkins/README.md

 ### Files

 - `junkins.py`: This is the script itself.
-- `postdata`: This file contains the Jenkins groovy script.
+- `plain_postdata`: This file contains the Jenkins groovy script.

 ### Required